 NEW EMPLOYEE CHECKLISTS

-\Please note that AFMC installations are able to alter the steps and order of the following checklists at their discretion.
-Please communicate with your local civilian personnel office and unit sponsor to complete the steps necessary for your unique situation.
+Please note that AFMC installations are able to alter the steps and order of the following checklists at their discretion.
+Please communicate with your local civilian personnel office to complete the steps necessary for your unique situation.

 PRE-EMPLOYMENT